ThembiNsele/ClimateMind-Backend/ml_models/political_preference/notebooks/readme.txt

-Notebooks used for data exploration and experimentation
+Notebooks used for data exploration and experimentation for political preference prediction